 To learn more about the symptoms and causes of tinnitus, see our resources page: Understanding tinnitus

 Tinnitus can be caused by many things and is usually a symptom of an underlying condition in the auditory cortex.
 Our approach at Adaptive Audiology Solutions is individualized and is based upon three main factors: the condition that is causing the tinnitus, the severity, and the impact the tinnitus has on daily activities.
+Learn more about the NEW treatments available.
 Treatment may encompass one or all of the following:

 Most commonly, tinnitus is a symptom of hearing loss.
 For those that suffer from hearing loss and tinnitus, about 60% find relief from hearing aids alone.
 If after treating the hearing loss, the tinnitus persists, sound therapy and other components of tinnitus treatment are introduced.